 Charles Leclerc claims pole in Singapore as Max Verstappen finishes only eighth

-Leclerc starts at the front but Verstappen will start Sunday’s race way down the order after being told to abort his final lap
+The title hopeful will start Sunday’s race way down the order at the Marina Bay Circuit.

-Ferrari driver Charles Leclerc took pole position for the Singapore Grand Prix with a fuming Max Verstappen only eighth.
+Ferrari driver Charles Leclerc took pole position for the Singapore Grand Prix with Max Verstappen only eighth.

 In drying conditions, Verstappen, who has his first shot of securing back-to-back titles, appeared to be on course to take pole with his final throw of the dice.